mcoria/chesstango/docs/PatternIndex.md

 ### State
 The classes in the package net.chesstango.uci.engine collaborate within the **State Design Pattern** to implement the behavior of a chess engine that uses the **Universal Chess Interface (UCI)** protocol.
 The **State Design Pattern** allows the engine to encapsulate its behavior and manage the transitions between different operational states.
 Each state is represented as a class that defines specific behavior and controls transitions to other states.

-Please read [State Pattern](state-pattern-engine-uci.md) for further description
+Please read [State Pattern](state-pattern-engine-uci.md) for further description.

 ### Template method
 Template method pattern is applied in different situations by abstract classes: